 Canberra Park Playground

-Canberra Park is not really a park in the “green” sense of the word but it does have awesome playground.
-There is a tunnel made out of dinosaur bones, raised walkways and platforms to run around on, and plenty of rope obstacles for kids to tackle.
+Canberra Park has an awesome playground.
+There is a tunnel made out of dinosaur bones, raised walkways and platforms to run around on, and one of the longest rope obstacles courses we’ve come across for kids to tackle.
+There are also a myriad of swings at this neighbourhood park.
+Find out more about Canberra Park here.

 Changi Beach Park Playground